YanivP/kuberfest/README.md

 ## Credits and licenses
 Kubernetes is free to use under the MIT license.
 Just be nice, give proper credits and keep it legal.

 The beer logo is licensed creative commons as mentioned in [the source page](https://www.svgrepo.com/svg/14897/beer).
-It was manipulated to add the "K" letter on top of the beer bug and the "Kuberfest" name besides it.
+It was manipulated to add the "K" letter on top of the beer mug and the "Kuberfest" name besides it.